MindaugasMozuraitis/GettingAndCleaningData_Project/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern: 'X', 'Y', and 'Z' in the variable names are used to denote 3-axial signals in the X, Y and Z directions.

-## New Tidy Dataset Description
+# New Tidy Dataset Description

-For each record in the new tidy dataset (full_tidy_data.csv) it is provided:
+## For each record in the new tidy dataset it is provided:
 ======================================
 * An identifier of the subject who carried out the experiment
 * Activity label